 - Subjects Awards: Each subject area will present an award to one student in each grade level.
-This award is given to the student who best demonstrates a combination of mastery of the standards, excellent approaches to learning and the IB Learner Profile traits. - Wildcat Victory Award: The Wildcat Victory Award is given to one male and one female student in each grade level who has demonstrated the greatest growth in attitude, approaches to learning and performance.
+This award is given to the student who best demonstrates a combination of mastery of the standards, excellent approaches to learning and the IB Learner Profile traits. - IB DP Awards: For a list of awards please see the GAA IB DP Handbook 25/26

-- Leadership Award: This award is given to a student who leads inside and outside of the classroom.
+- Wildcat Victory Award: The Wildcat Victory Award is given to one male and one female student in each grade level who has demonstrated the greatest growth in attitude, approaches to learning and performance. - Leadership Award: This award is given to a student who leads inside and outside of the classroom.
 This student's integrity is without question.
-They participate in a wide range of activities at GAA and show personal development outside of GAA. - Culture of Kindness Award: The Culture of Kindness Award is given to one male and one female student in each grade level who has contributed the most to our school climate and our culture of kindness. - IB Learner Profile Award: The Top Student Award is given to one male and one female student in each grade level who best demonstrates all aspects of an exemplary student.
-This includes overall academics, contributions to the community, extracurricular participation, citizenship, school spirit, and all of the IB Learner Profile Traits. - CAS Student of the Year: Awarded to the top CAS student with CAS a portfolio that is above expectations with a balance of creativity, activity and service experiences as well as high quality reflections and evidence fully addressing the seven CAS learning outcomes. - Most Outstanding Full DP Student: Awarded to the overall student of the year as determined by the IB teachers and IBDP Coordinator.
-Anticipated grades, development and outcome of IAs, CAS portfolio, ATLs and embodiment of the Learner Profile will all be considered. - GAA Attendance Award: This award is given to individuals who have achieved an outstanding rate of 98% attendance.
+They participate in a wide range of activities at GAA and show personal development outside of GAA. - Culture of Kindness Award: The Culture of Kindness Award is given to one male and one female student in each grade level who has contributed the most to our school climate and our culture of kindness. - GAA Attendance Award: This award is given to individuals who have achieved an outstanding rate of 98% attendance.
 This is to recognize their commitment and dedication to learning. - Advisor's Choice: Each Advisor's Choice Award centers on character themes and GAA expectations.
-Advisory teachers will nominate students who have demonstrated those achievements during the month. - Shaikha Fatima Bint Mubarak Award: This award is given to one female student in grade 11.
+Advisory teachers will nominate students who have demonstrated those achievements during the month. - Punctuality Award: The Punctuality Award recognizes students who exemplify the GAA expectation of Being a Learner by arriving on time and prepared for every class.
+This award is given to the student with the fewest lates per grade level, highlighting the importance of time management, responsibility, and commitment to academic success - Shaik ha Fatima Bint Mubarak Award: This award is given to one female student in grade 11.
 The award is named after Shaikha Fatima Bint Mubarak, known as the Mother of the Nation.
 Shaikha Fatima, wife of the late founding president Shaikh Zayed Bin Sultan Al Nahyan, is known for her contributions to the empowerment of women in the UAE and her support for excellence in numerous areas.
 The award is given for outstanding academic success, commitment to social responsibility and global citizenship. - Laude System: The Laude system recognizes the top grade point averages of the graduating class.
-To be eligible for this recognition, students must have attended GAA for a minimum of two years and must be in good behavioral standing.
-The Laude calculation is determined from Grade 11 and Semester I of Grade 12. - o Cum Laude With Honor 3.86-4.02 - Magna Cum Laude With Great Honor 4.03-4.13 - Summa Cum Laude With Highest Honor 4.14 and higher
+To be eligible for this recognition, students must have attended GAA for a minimum of two years (grades 11 and 12) and must be in good behavioral standing.
+The Laude calculation is determined from the end Grade 11 up to Semester I of Grade 12. - o Cum Laude With Honor 3.86-4.02 - o Magna Cum Laude With Great Honor 4.03-4.13 - Summa Cum Laude With Highest Honor 4.14 and higher - Athletics Team Awards: The coach for each of our teams at GAA recognizes two players at the end of the season. - Team MVP - o Coach's Choice Award - Athlete of the Year Award: These awards are given to the best overall male and female athletes of the year based on overall athletic ability, dedication, contribution to the athletic program, leadership, sportsmanship, and respect for and from teachers, coaches, students, and athletes.

-- Athletics Team Awards: The coach for each of our teams at GAA recognizes two players at the end of the season. - Team MVP - Coach's Choice Award - Athlete of the Year Award: These awards are given to the best overall male and female athletes of the year based on overall athletic ability, dedication, contribution to the athletic program, leadership, sportsmanship, and respect for and from teachers, coaches, students, and athletes. - Scholar Athlete Awards: These awards are given to the students with the best overall GPA representing the following programs: - o Full IB Diploma - Half IB Diploma / AP Coursework (2 or more classes) - American Diploma
+- Scholar Athlete Awards: These awards are given to the students with the best overall GPA representing the following programs: - o Full IB Diploma - o Half IB Diploma / AP Coursework (2 or more classes) - American Diploma